Catherine O'Hara: Career

 O'Hara started her comedy career in 1974 as a cast member of The Second City in her hometown, Toronto.
 She was an understudy for Gilda Radner until Radner left for Saturday Night Live.
 Two years later, this theatre troupe created the sketch comedy show SCTV, for which O'Hara became a regular performer.
 In the late 1970s, she provided voice-overs for a number of cartoons, work which would continue throughout her career.
 During a short time in the early 1980s when SCTV was in between network deals, she was hired to replace Ann Risley when Saturday Night Live was being retooled in 1981.
-However, she quit the show without ever appearing on air, choosing to go back to SCTV when the show signed on with NBC.
+However, she quit the show without appearing on air, choosing to go back to SCTV when the show signed on with NBC.
+She was long rumored to have left SNL due to conflicts with volatile writer Michael O'Donoghue, but O'Hara denied these claims and said she left the show due to her dislike for living in New York City.

-O'Hara began her career on television, apart from SCTV, in the mid-1970s.
-She first appeared on television in a small sketch role as a maid in a 1975 Wayne and Shuster special on CBC.
-Later, she appeared in the 1976 television film The Rimshots, the children's television series Coming Up Rosie for a season (1976–77), and television specials, such as Witch's Night Out and Intergalactic Thanksgiving.
-But it was her performances on SCTV, which began airing locally in Southern Ontario in the fall of 1976, that earned her fame in Canada.
+O'Hara expanded her career on television in the mid-1970s.
+She appeared in a small sketch role as a maid in a 1975 Wayne and Shuster special on CBC.
+She appeared in the 1976 television film The Rimshots, the children's television series Coming Up Rosie for a season (1976–77), and television specials, such as Witch's Night Out and Intergalactic Thanksgiving.
+Her performances on SCTV, which began airing locally in Southern Ontario in the fall of 1976, earned her fame in Canada.
 The show gradually built up a national and then international following in syndication.
-O'Hara left SCTV for a time, missing the 1980-81 season, but returned to the show in time for its pickup by the NBC television network in the US, when it became known as SCTV Network 90.
+O'Hara left SCTV for a time, missing the 1980–81 season, but returned to the show in time for its pickup by the NBC television network in the US, when it became known as SCTV Network 90.
 O'Hara's work as a writer on the show earned her an Emmy Award for outstanding writing and two Emmy Award nominations.
-She left SCTV again prior to its fifth season in 1982, but did return for occasional guest appearances though the show's end in 1984.
+She left SCTV again prior to its fifth season in 1982, but did return for occasional guest appearances through the show's end in 1984.
 O'Hara has appeared in a number of television series and television films and continues to work in television.
 During the 1990s, she made guest appearances on Tales from the Crypt, Oh Baby, Morton & Hayes and The Larry Sanders Show.
 She served as actress and director on Dream On and The Outer Limits, the revival of the '60s series of the same name.

 O'Hara has guest-starred on top-rated television series including Six Feet Under and Curb Your Enthusiasm.
 In May 2008, it was announced that she had signed on to star in the upcoming ABC dramedy Good Behavior.
 Her role in the 2010 television film Temple Grandin earned her three award nominations: a Primetime Emmy Award, a Satellite Award, and a Screen Actors Guild Award.